-Unit 2 Business 02: Operations, finance and influences on business environmental considerations, the economic climate and globalisation, and the interdependent nature of business.
+Unit 2 Business 02: Operations, finance and influences on business

 In this unit you will take a closer look at the role of operations and finance in business activity.
 Operations include production processes, quality of goods and services, customer service, and working with suppliers.
 Finance covers its role, its sources, costs, profit and loss, cash and cash flow.